kimjev-webdev/kimpiffy/README.md

 * It is offered in a wide range of weights, from thin to bold which makes it easy to style.
 * It has tall uppercase letters which make it look effective when capitalised.

 Everywhere that Montserrat is used on the website it is styled to be capitalized apart from on the about page where the largest bodies of text are located.
 This is to ensure that the paragraphs are easy to read.
 This keeps the text looking punchy and to the point.
 Minimal text is used where possible and so Montserrat can really only found in the footer, in placeholders on the contact form and, as mentioned, in the paragraphs on the about page.
-See preview >

 <h3 id="12"> 5.
 Images </h3>